auth0/docs/articles/multifactor-authentication/administrator/sms-templates.md

 ![](/media/articles/mfa/sms-config.png)

 You have two fields to customize your messages:
-* Enrollment Template: the message sent by Auth0 during device enrollment.
+* **Enrollment Template**: the message sent by Auth0 during device enrollment.
-* Verification Template: the message sent by Auth0 to verify the possession of the device.
+* **Verification Template**: the message sent by Auth0 to verify the possession of the device.

 [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) syntax is the supported templating engine to use when accessing user attributes in SMS templates.
 The following attributes are available:
 * `code`: The Enrollment/Verification code.